-Even though the two 3.5 years DIMECC programs are currently ending the results will create significant longer-term impacts.
+The two now ended 3.5 years DIMECC programs have created significant longer-term impacts.
 The intensive co-operation has led to great amount of results in multiple fields including e.g. +300 scientific publications, + 60 Theses, +10 patents achieved together and development of a variety of specific novel material solutions meeting the stringent needs in demanding applications in industries such as metals, mechanical engineering, cleantech, energy, process and transportation.
 These together with the multidisciplinary competences and knowledge platform created are important assets for the renewal of the Finnish manufacturing industry.

 According to program manager Markku Heino from Spinverse, especially the results of digital material development offer significant benefits and new opportunities for the industry.